 Projector Picture Quality Is Not Satisfying

 - First, see if the resolution of your projector and the resolution setting of your home theater receiver are matching.
 For example, if your home theatre receiver is capable of 1080 pixels or of 4K resolution and the projector has a capability of just 720 pixels.
-Then you will definitely get a poor image quality out of the projector.
+Then you will definitely get poor image quality out of the projector.

 - Another reason may be the connection of your projector with the home theater receiver.
-Check if the HDMI cable is connected properly and make sure it is not left unplug or loosely plugged.
+Check if the HDMI cable is connected properly and make sure it is not left unplugged or loosely plugged.